-At Woodstar School we base all teaching on our Learning for Living active curriculum.
+At Woodstar School we base all teaching on our Learning for Living Active Education Curriculum.

 We take everyday experiences and break them down into small, manageable components that the children can learn and get used to, so they are well prepared and able to cope.